maze of pcnsl treatment options

 Progression & Prognosis

-Relapsed and Refractory Disease Is Common in Patients With PCNSL2,15
+Relapsed and Refractory Disease Is Common in Patients With PCNSL2,17-20

-Many patients will either be refractory to initial treatment, often HD-MTX–based chemotherapy, or relapse after initially responding to treatment.
+Many patients will either experience disease refractory to guideline-recommended first-line, HD-MTX–based chemotherapy, or relapsed disease after initially responding to treatment.
 Patients who are refractory may have inherent differences in biology and clinical outcomes compared with those who relapse, which may affect the treatments they receive in later lines.

 About 1/3